This page tells you about the hormone therapy drug degarelix. There is information about

 More than 10 in every 100 men have one or more of these effects.

 Between 1 and 10 in every 100 people have one or more of these.

-- Tiredness (fatigue) during treatment
+- Tiredness and weakness (fatigue) during treatment

 - Low levels of red blood cells (anaemia), which can cause tiredness and breathlessness

 - Weight increase happens in 7 out of 100 men (7%)

 - Difficulty sleeping

 - Dizziness and headaches – don't drive or operate machinery if you feel dizzy or very tired

 - Diarrhoea – drink plenty of fluids.
 Tell your doctor or nurse if diarrhoea becomes severe or continues for more than 3 days

 - Feeling sick is usually well controlled with anti sickness medicines